nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   ![Old Road Encounter1](https://i.imgur.com/qka4Tpr.png)
   ![Old Road Encounter2](https://i.imgur.com/1LDhHSR.png)

-  **Be aware that you will naturally incur a timeloss on the split**
+  **Be aware that you will naturally incur a timeloss on the split.** This fight is considered as your first fight on the MRR Encounter Fight Counter.
+It saves you from having to search for blue lizards.
+Ignore these when you actually reach MRR, you want to get away from that section as fast as possible.

-#### Mushroom Rock Road - Battles
+#### Mushroom Rock Road - Ravine Battles
   * Only fight the encounters that has this until you hit right on MRR Fight Section.
 Fight any non-garuda encounter after turning right according to Flobber's Notes if you haven't reached Yuna's Sphere Level.
   ![MRR Encounter 1](https://i.imgur.com/OgaemVk.png)
   ![MRR Encounter 2](https://i.imgur.com/7LRBu1o.png)
   * If Tidus has Overdrive and you get this as your 2nd Fight - Overdrive the mushroom with Tidus then proceed with usual MRR Strats.
+Otherwise consider this as a normal fight and cast Fire first with Lulu then a Normal Attack from Auron.

   ![MRR Encounter 3](https://i.imgur.com/icLqiej.png)

-  **You will lose Tidus OD on Extractor.
+  **You will lose Tidus OD on Extractor if you do the 3rd encounter as specified.
 But you won blitzball, simply just whack away with Tidus and Wakka on Extractor after hasting(Tidus crits damage for 900 - 1k also, just defend with Wakka if you have Lightning Steel).**

 ### Blitzball Loss
   These are strats done by <a href="https://www.twitch.tv/ze_ak">ze_ak</a> on his WR run for the JP Any% Version.
 It technically is a good strat to do on a blitzball loss.